ogie15/check_licence/README.md

 2. *NoLicenseLog.txt* "Hold logs of users without service plan"

-If entering **no** there will be a follow up prompt to enter a number where you would want to start from
+If entering **no** there will be a follow-up prompt to enter a number where you would want to start from

 This number is gotten from the *LicenseLog.txt* file under the *serial number* column

-☺️ for futher inquiries reach out to [Ogie](https://www.linkedin.com/in/ibhadogiemu-okougbo-311a5ab3)
+☺️ for further inquiries reach out to [Ogie](https://www.linkedin.com/in/ibhadogiemu-okougbo-311a5ab3)